stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 - https://github.com/stealify/graalvm-nodejs-interop
 - https://github.com/stealify/graalvm-nodejs-context

+## About NodeJS
+NodeJS aka node is written in C and has Methods to Call C, .node(C using Node ABI), .wasm the node-graal version is a fork that is written in C that can additional also call into GraalVM as it uses the GraalVM ECMAScript engine as replacement for V8

+## About GraalVM
+graalvm (Stack) is a JVM based Polyglot Stack to translate polyglot code into Javabyte code and Run Compile Optimize it

+## About Rust
+Rust is one of the Most Solid Languages as it needs no Garbage Collector and has a safe Memory Management system by design.
+It can be used to Create Modules for GraalVM and or NodeJS.
+It is Also Able to Embedded both but that would add none needed overhead.

+Possible Solutions
+- node-rs (Rust bindings for Node ABI) => .node modules
+- LLVM (GraalVM)
+- wasm
+- shared object build .so
+- neonbindings => .node module
+- uvm......

 # Stealify Incubator for @direktspeed/vmpack & vmdeploy & @open-pwa
 Stealify is a Framework to adopt Software it is a Rockstar Unicorn Project all stable results will be supplyed and rebranded to @direktspeed/vmpack @direktspeed/vmdeploy and @open-pwa/open-pwa as also the Commercial ***Stealify Cloud - the First Cloud agnostic Cloud aka deployless serverless platform***